pimterry/server-components/README.md

 We can fix this.
 We can take those same ideas and designs (critically, the key element they all agree on: composing applications together from many standalone elements), and get the magic and maintainability on the server side too, without the costs.

-Server Components is an attempt to do that, by supporting the Web Components spec (the W3C work pulling out the core magic of these frameworks into a standard) in server-side Node.js.
+Server Components is an attempt to do that, by supporting the [Web Components spec](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/) (the W3C work to pull out the core magic of these frameworks into an official standard), when rendering HTML in server-side Node.js.

 #### Example: